mmacfadden/csc-842-sm23/cycle-2/README.md

 A specific non-requirement was code obfuscation.
 While DGA's are often obfuscated when included in malware, there are existing language-specific tools that perform obfuscation.

 ## Design
 The high-level architecture for the project is depicted below.
 A [configuration file](#config-file) is fed to the main script ([dga-builder.py](dga-builder.py)).
 The [DgaGenerator](dga/dga_generator.py) class provides the main logic for building DGAs.
-The [CodeGenerator](dga/codegen.py) defines the interface for all modules that generate code and implementers must implement code generation methods for each supported language.
+The [CodeGenerator](dga/codegen.py) interface defines the interface for all modules that generate code and implementers must implement code generation methods for each supported language.

 The [seed](dga/seed) directory contains plugins that generate random seeds.
 Modules added to this directory are automatically available to use via the configuration file without any other code changes.
-Similarly, the [domain][dga/domain] directory contains plugins for generating domain names.
+Similarly, the [domain](dga/domain) directory contains plugins for generating domain names.

 ![Architecture](assets/architecture.png)